Brian Fry (Contact)

 Title: President and Founder, Valley Vino Wine Club, whose mission is to bring valley wine and food lovers together at least twice a month at locally owned restaurants and clubs for a great evening of food and wine.

 Once a month his wine and beer features will appear in The Vindicator.
-And on vindy.com, you can keep pace with Brian’s tastes and travels 24/7.
+On vindy.com, you can keep pace with Brian’s tastes and travels 24/7.

 If you have a favorite wine, winery, beer, brewery, restaurant or club that you would like to see featured, just contact us.